Prove it –

 The Case for Case Studies

-The term “case studies” sounds cold and clinical, and many companies perpetuate that impression by flatly stating problem and outcome.
+The term “case study” sounds cold and clinical, and many companies perpetuate that impression by flatly stating problem and outcome.
 You may think that case studies are only for technical or financial industries, but they are marketing gold for any coach or consultant since they are a vehicle for others to sing your praises.
 Instead, think of them as customer success stories and a critical part of your content marketing strategy.

 Case studies are highly engaging and effective when you think of them as stories of coming to the rescue.